-We expect graduates from the BBA in Healthcare Administration and Organizational Management programs to be:
+We expect graduates from the BBA and BS programs to be:

 PSLO #1: Ethically Grounded Business People

 Students follow Jesus Christ's leadership example as they integrate His teachings into ethical business practices.

 Students evaluate a controversy or problem related to business practices or related problems where diverse perspectives of the controversy are assembled, analyzed, and used to draw a biblically consistent conclusion of judgment.